Closed Circuit TV system in 2020

 - Ensure all doors and windows are well maintained and locks are working properly

-Most break-ins occur at weak points in the school’s security so before term is out, have your maintenance team check every window, door, gate and fence to ensure that they are as secure as possible.
+Most break-ins occur at weak points in the school’s security so before the term is out, have your maintenance team check every window, door, gate, and fence to ensure that they are as secure as possible.

-Keep school grounds clear and tidy over the summer
+Keep school grounds clean and tidy over the summer

 Cut back overgrown trees and bushes which might obscure cameras.
 Don’t leave tools or ladders lying around, as these could be used to gain access to the school.